Survey finds health care, economic aid top priority for federal COVID-19 relief money

-ATLANTA - Health care and economic assistance should get top priority when it comes to spending $4.8 billion in federal COVID-19 relief Georgia is receiving through the American Rescue Plan (ARP), according to a new poll.
+ATLANTA — Health care and economic assistance should get top priority when it comes to spending $4.8 billion in federal COVID-19 relief Georgia is receiving through the American Rescue Plan, according to a new poll.

 The poll, released Thursday, was conducted July 21-24 by the University of Georgia’s School of Public Affairs Survey Research Center.